gonzalovazquez/ui-starter-kit/README.md

 An opinionated starter kit to create fast UI applications using ReactJS.

+The `next` branch replaces the use of redux with native React Hooks.
+The code is much slimmer in nature and avoids using JavaScript Classes.

 ## Usage

 Clone this repo `git clone git@github.com:usmakestwo/ui-starter-kit.git` and replace `ui-starter-kit` with your project name